Structural changes in the economy: the growth of a knowledge society

 Schools and Further Education Colleges are in a considerably different position.
 It is easier (although not that easy) to impose change from above or through forces from outside the institution, such as government.
 However, as the literature on change management clearly indicates (Weiner, 2009), change can occur more consistently and more deeply when those implementing change understand the need for it and, most importantly, have a desire to change.
 In many ways then, schools, further education colleges and universities ultimately face the same challenge: how to change while preserving the integrity of the institution and what it stands for.

-Credit-based online learning is now becoming a major and central activity of most academic departments in universities, colleges and to some extent even in school/k-12 education.
+Credit-based online learning is now becoming a major and central activity of most academic departments in universities, FE colleges and to some extent even in school education.
+This choice can be a good thing – we can tailor learnign to our specific needs or employment requirements.
 Enrolments in fully online courses (i.e. distance education courses) now constitute between a quarter and a third of all post-secondary enrolments in the USA (Allen and Seaman, 2014).
 Online learning enrolments have been increasing by between 10-20 per cent per annum for the last 15 years or so in North America, compared with an increase in campus-based enrolments of around 2-3 per cent per annum.
-There are now at least seven million students in the USA taking at least one fully online course, with almost one million online course enrolments in just the California Community College System (Johnson and Mejia, 2014).
-Fully online learning then is now a key component of many school and post-secondary education systems.
+Fully online learning then is now a key component of many education systems.

 As more educators become more involved with online learning, they will realise that much of what has traditionally been completed in class can be done equally well or better online.
-As a result, educatorshave been gradually introducing more online study elements into their classroom teaching.
-So learning management systems may be used to store lecture notes in the form of slides or PDFs, links to online readings may be provided, or online forums for discussion may be established.
+As a result, educators have been gradually introducing more online study elements into their classroom teaching.
+In many instances, this can complement in-classroom teaching, but it is also to take advantage of the development of ‘anywhere/anytime learning’.
+Learning management systems can be used to store lecture notes in the form of slides or PDFs, links to online readings may be provided, or online forums for discussion may be established.
+Although, it would be a feature of most educational centres that their LMS is more than a glorified online file dumping area!
 Thus online learning is gradually blended with face-to-face teaching, but without changing the basic classroom teaching model.
 Here online learning is being used as a supplement to traditional teaching.
 Although there is no standard or commonly agreed definitions in this area, I will use the term ‘blended learning’ for this use of technology.

 More recently, though, lecture capture has resulted in instructors realising that if the lecture is recorded, students could view this in their own time, which means that classroom time could be used for more interactive sessions.
 This model has become known as the ‘flipped classroom’.
 Some educational institutions are now developing plans to move a substantial part of their teaching into more blended or flexible modes.
 For example, Queens University now offer certain Masters programmes solely online.
-A traditional classroom-based tutorial only happens on one agreed day per module, per semester.
+A traditional classroom-based tutorial only happens on one agreed day per module, per semester because of the online nature of the course, and the geographical spread of students – it is not appropriate to ask students to travel, in some cases, thousands of miles, for what can be received to just as high a level, in an online forum.

 Another increasingly important development linked to online learning is the move to more open education.
 Over the last 10 years there have been many developments in open learning that are now beginning to impact directly on conventional institutions.
 The most immediate is open textbooks – which I talk about in more detail here.
 Open textbooks are digital textbooks that can be downloaded in a digital format by students (or teachers) for free, thus saving students considerable money on textbooks.